 Even though it came out years after some other cryptocurrencies, ethereum has far exceeded its place in the market because of its unique technology.
 It’s currently the most popular blockchain and the second-largest cryptocurrency behind bitcoin.

-It stands to gain even more ground following the deployment of an upgrade nicknamed “The Merge.”
-The September 2022 upgrade shifted Ethereum to a proof-of-stake-based consensus that has reduced the number of coins and has rendered ethereum mining obsolete.
+It stands to gain even more ground following the deployment of an upgrade, nicknamed “The Merge,” that shifted Ethereum to a proof-of-stake-based consensus.
+The upgrade has reduced the number of coins and rendered ethereum mining obsolete.
 The Merge has also drastically reduced Ethereum’s energy consumption.

 Although ether doesn’t have the widespread acceptance bitcoin does, traditional companies are coming on board.
-Fidelity, for example, is bulking up its tech workforce to create the infrastructure needed to offer ethereum custody and trading services to its customers, The Wall Street Journal reported.
+Fidelity, for example, bulked up its tech workforce to create the infrastructure needed to offer ethereum custody and trading services to its customers, The Wall Street Journal reported.

 Risks of Investing In Ethereum

 Although The Merge vastly improved Ethereum’s energy efficiency, it didn’t resolve slow transaction speeds or high gas fees.
 The platform currently has just one “lane” for conducting transactions.
 This can lead to transactions taking longer to process when the network is overloaded.